 - Advanced Communication Systems 12.5 pts

-This subject provides an in-depth treatment of the main concepts and techniques used in the analysis and design of digital communication systems.
+This subject provides an in-depth treatment of the main concepts and techniques used in the analysis and design of digital communication systems and wireless networks.

 - Advanced Signal Processing 12.5 pts